RNC Articles (on InD'tale.com) by Jimmy Thomas

 Just like when you read a bad novel, the author of that novel wanted to

-or have their sister or mother or best friend read it for their opinion,
+or have their sister, mother, best friend, or another author read it for their opinion,

 which to avoid hurting a loved-ones feelings, they will all usually say it